vertskater/theodinproject/app/views/static_pages/dashboard_steps/moderation_matrix.md

   * Naming & shaming
 * Self promo without permission (ask with Modmail)
   * Do not share resources you have created solely for personal or monetary gain
-  * Examples: "Fill out my survey" (does not help the goals of Odin), "Join my boot camp/program/server" (Could mislead learners), "Why PHP is superior" (unrelated blog post)
+  * Examples: "Fill out my survey" (does not help the goals of Odin), "Join my boot camp/program/server" (Could mislead learners), "Why PHP is superior" (unrelated blog post), job recruitment

 #### 5 Zaps (SEVERE WARNING)